xpl/wyg/README.md

 ## Under the hood

 Everything is built upon a JS library called [Useless.js](https://github.com/xpl/useless) (working title).
 It delivers composable [traits](https://github.com/xpl/useless/wiki/%24trait) support to JavaScript and a powerful unit test system.
 You may read more about it in the [project's wiki](https://github.com/xpl/useless/wiki).
+DOM operations are based on the [Node+](https://github.com/xpl/useless/blob/master/client/node%2B.js) library (coming with Useless).

 ## Adding support of new media types